 Chapter 6 examines once more the big issue we have with “avegarianism”, as also defined in a book The End of Average by Todd Rose that I’ve recently reviewed.
 Seen in the perspective of this book, if further strengthen the concept that also a lot of the “scientific method” has been flawed by reasoning in terms of averages, instead of looking at individuals.

-In the conclusion, the book approaches still two broad subjects: the risk implicit in pure linear thinking, and the issue with Unconscious Bias.
+In conclusion, the book approaches still two broad subjects: the risk implicit in pure linear thinking, and the issue with Unconscious Bias.